 The City of We

-With some emphasis to the “we” in “Lowell,” an apt phrase is made apparent within the logotype: “The City of We.”
-The expression concisely conveys Lowell’s values as a close-knit community and comes across as welcoming and friendly to newcomers.
+With some emphasis on the “we” in “Lowell,” an apt phrase is realized within the logotype: “The City of We.”
+This expression conveys Lowell’s values as a close-knit community and comes across as welcoming and friendly to newcomers.

 The typography and color palette complement those of NWA’s principal cities while also differentiating Lowell as its own entity.

-The primary typeface, Dustin, is informal, approachable, and fun.
-These characteristics are complemented by the rigid professionalism of the secondary typeface, Alesand.
+The primary typeface, Dustin, is informal and exciting.
+These characteristics are complemented by the stability of the secondary typeface, Alesand.